himasz/transactional-outbox-pattern/README.md

-# Transactional Outbox
+# Transactional Patterns

-A library implementation of the Transactional Outbox pattern for PostgreSQL and NATS JetStream — for services that run as multiple replicas and can't use a distributed transaction to keep their database and their message broker in sync.
+Three transactional messaging patterns for PostgreSQL and NATS JetStream — the **outbox**, the **inbox**, and a **choreographed saga** that is just the two of them composed — for services that run as multiple replicas and can't use a distributed transaction to keep their database and their message broker in sync.

-**The idea in one sentence:** instead of writing to your database *and* publishing to NATS as two separate steps that can fail independently, write the outgoing message as an ordinary row in the same transaction as your business data.
+**The outbox, in one sentence:** instead of writing to your database *and* publishing to NATS as two separate steps that can fail independently, write the outgoing message as an ordinary row in the same transaction as your business data.
 A separate process then reads that row back and publishes it for real.
 One system to be atomic about, not two.